RoniJames/GBanLogs/README.md

 # GBanLogs
-custombanlogs - code practice
-Made this to get some practice and make something nice for administration
+Made this to be able to keep track of previously banned people and unbanned people